 Chilcabamba Mountain Lodge

-Discreetly nestled in the valley between Pasochoa, Ruminahui, Sincholagua and Cotopaxi this mountain escape is charmingly rustic and traditional.
+Discreetly nestled in the valley between Pasochoa, Ruminahui, Sincholagua and Cotopaxi this mountain escape is charmingly traditional.

 Cotopaxi National Park’s sublime volcanic setting accounts for the country’s most awe-inspiring vistas.
 It is regarded as one of the most breathtaking national parks in South America.